-One Dead, 19 Injured After Car Strikes Pedestrians In New York's Times Square
+One Dead, 22 Injured After Car Strikes Pedestrians In New York's Times Square

 Eyewitness Nicholas Rose told BuzzFeed News he saw the car run through a yellow or red traffic light and hit pedestrians who were crossing the street.

-Another eyewitness, Francisco, who is visiting from Argentina, told BuzzFeed News the car was moving about 60 miles per hour — fast for the congested area.
+Another eyewitness, Francisco, who is visiting from Argentina, told BuzzFeed News the car was moving about 60 miles per hour — very fast for the normally congested area.
 He compared the car to a bowling ball hitting everything in its way.
 He took this photo:

-Police told BuzzFeed News the suspected driver was in custody.
-Social media images showed a man being led away in handcuffs.

-The Associated Press reported the driver was being tested for alcohol, and City Councilman Corey Johnson said witnesses said the man appeared drunk.

 Mary Ann Georgantopoulos, Tasneem Nashrulla, and David Mack contributed to this report.